ora0600/confluent-ksqldb-hands-on-workshop/labs/01_usecase_finserv_1-ccloud.md

-# Finacial services case: Payment Status check
+# Finacial services case: Payment Status check (need to be rewrite for Confluent Cloud)

 We are going to build data pipeline which should look like this:
 ![Financial Services Use cases as flow](img/Financial_datapipe.png)